UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 You can find more information at: https://ag.purdue.edu/agBOT/

 ## Getting Involved
 We are looking for highly self motivated individuals who are ready to take on this challenging yet rewarding project.
 This new team provides a start-up like environment and multidisciplinary projects give you the best hands-on and learning experience to tackle any engineering problems.
-Members of the team will be assigned to highly collaborative projects in two major categories which are robotics and automation.
-In small groups, members in these projects will get the full experience from researching, sourcing materials, prototyping and constructing a working product.
-Robotics projects will focus on the mechanical and electrical aspects of the robot such as chassis design.
-The automation projects will be more software-oriented such as developing an image recognition system and the user interface.
+Members of the team will take part in highly collaborative projects in two major categories which are robotics and automation.
+Members will get the opportunity to go through the engineering design process from studying and researching the problem, engaging stakeholders, developing potential solutions, prototyping, sourcing materials and constructing a working product.

 NEW Summer 2019 Recruitment